Photo Contest: FAQs

 - Community: We really want to see photos from organizations that do good and kind work.
 Like donating blood, building homes or schools; taking care of the poor, sick, or disabled; taking care of veterans; advocating for peace, love, kindness, and compassion.

 Our aim is to share images of kindness with as many people as possible to inspire more kindness.
 We also know that these images make people feel good.
 We include it as part of the contest so that you can inspire your own family, friends, and network with your good work.
 As we value what the public thinks, we have also created an award for Public Choice to celebrate that, too.
-And because there can also be photos that are terrific and that should also be considered, we will select 20 of the best that were not included in the top vote recipients.
-So there are two ways to be selected as a finalist!
+And for photos that are terrific but don’t receive a high number of public votes, we will also select 40 additional finalist images that were not included in the top vote recipients.
+So there is more than one way to be selected as a finalist!

 How do you get points?
 Points are credited every time someone votes for your photo on the contest website.
 In addition, you get points from shares, likes or views of your photo on social media!
-A person can vote once every 24 hours.
-You can also get votes when someone comments on your photo!
-The contest administrators reserve the right to delete (and disqualify) any comments that are negative or do not pertain to the contest.
+A person can vote once every calendar hours.
 The more you and others share your photo, the better your chance.
-This also helps to spread and promote kindness.
+This also helps to spread and promote kindness by allowing more people to see your kindness images.

 Yes!
 If you were not a top vote-getter, you still may have a chance.
-Envision Kindness will choose up to 20 photos (not in the top 20 vote recipients) as additional finalists to move on to the judging round.
+Envision Kindness will choose up to 40 photos (not in the top 10 public vote recipients) as additional finalists to move on to the judging round.

-The Nonprofit Honoree Prize will be awarded to the photo that most powerfully tells the story of a nonprofit (charity), a NGO, or an organization making a positive impact in their community.
-This is a separate prize category and will not be judged with our top 40 finalists.
-The Envision Kindness staff will select up to 10 additional photos to be considered for the Nonprofit Honoree prize.
-The Our World Is Kind judges will pick the best image from that group.
+Chosen from among the 50 finalist photos, the Nonprofit Honoree Prize will be awarded to the photo that most powerfully tells the story of a nonprofit (charity), a NGO, or an organization making a positive impact in their community.
 Only one prize is awarded to each photo.
 If an image is selected for more than one prize, the prize with the greatest value will be awarded.
 50% of the prize will go to the photographer, and 50% will go to the featured nonprofit.
 Do you know a nonprofit doing amazing work in your community?
 This category could be for you!

 No. Due to the large number of submissions, only photos eligible for prizes will be notified of their status after the judging period ends.
-This includes the top 40 finalists (20 selected through voting and 20 selected by Envision Kindness) and the top ten photos eligible for the Nonprofit Honoree prize.
+This includes the top 50 finalists (10 selected through voting and 40 selected by Envision Kindness).

 Each photo must be a separate submission.
 You are allowed up to five submissions.

-Yes, but photographs must be uploaded by 11:59 PM Eastern Standard Time on June 30, 2019.
-We follow US law in awarding all prizes–some countries may not be eligible to receive the prize money.
+Yes, but photographs must be uploaded by 11:59 PM Eastern Standard Time on September 20, 2023.
+We follow US law in awarding all prizes–unfortunately, according to US law, photographers from some countries including Iran, Russia, and Belarus may not be eligible to receive the prize money.
+In that case, we will donate the prize money to an international charity in the photographer’s name.

-In order to be displayed in our online gallery without being stretched or distorted, photographs must be submitted in .jpeg, .jpg or .gif format, edited for the web, at least 2,000 pixels wide and no larger than 10 MB.
+In order to be displayed in our online gallery without being stretched or distorted, photographs must be submitted in .jpeg, .jpg or .gif format, edited for the web, at least 3,000 pixels wide, 300 dpi, Adobe RGB, and no larger than 10 MB in JPG or TIFF.
 Mobile photographs must be submitted at their highest resolution.

 Yes.
 Please check that your photo is a high-resolution image.
-Most smartphones have the capabilities of taking high-resolution images.
+Most smartphones are able to take high-resolution images.

 Please email further questions or comments to [email protected].